Methodology

 Geographic Coordinate Derivation

-In the final stage, normalized centroid coordinates are mapped to real-world geographic coordinates using the spatial extent of the raster.
-This mapping establishes a linear relationship between normalized image space and the geographic coordinate system.
+In the final stage, normalized object center coordinates are mapped to real-world geographic coordinates using the spatial extent of the raster.
+This mapping establishes a linear relationship between image coordinates and geographic coordinates within the transformed WGS 84 reference system.

-Using the top-left and bottom-right corner coordinates of the raster’s geographic bounding polygon, latitude and longitude values for each detected object are computed as follows:
+Using the top-left and bottom-right corner coordinates of the raster’s geographic bounding polygon, longitude and latitude values for each detected object are computed through linear interpolation.

 Where:

-This approach ensures spatial consistency and allows detected objects to be accurately referenced within GIS systems, spatial databases, and interactive mapping platforms.
+The interpolation assumes a linear relationship between image-space coordinates and geographic coordinates over the image extent.
+This approach enables detected objects to be accurately referenced within GIS systems, spatial databases, and interactive mapping platforms.

 Implementation and Model Details